X-Team: Denmark

 Three members of the gang were arrested after a man was beaten, stabbed twice in the leg, and robbed of his mobile phone and moped on 14 June 2003 in Horsens.

 Finland

 X-Team has approximately sixty-five members in Finland.

-In September 2005, X-Team member Markku Tapani Lahtonen was sentenced to eleven years in prison for murder.
-The case was solved by a wire planted in the gang's clubhouse, which recorded conversations that implicated Lahtonen.

 Members of the Bandidos' and X-Team's Espoo chapter were among twenty-one people charged with importing and distributing amphetamine in January 2008.

 The X-Team branch in Oulu – established in the spring of 2013 – has been investigated for crimes of violence and extortion.
 Police suspect the crimes are related to debt collection.

 X-Team member Antti Niilo Raatikainen, along with a Bandidos member and a club hangaround, were convicted in October 2016 of violently extorting money from a man in Tampere in the spring of 2014.

 In March 2017, four members of the X-Team and two members of the Bandidos in Tampere – including the chapter president – were prosecuted for a number of crimes relating to fraud, embezzlement and forgery which took place between 2013 and 2014.